Recognize that the equation involves an absolute value: \(|7 - 3x| = 3\). Recall that \(|A| = B\) means \(A = B\) or \(A = -B\) when \(B \geq 0\).

 The absolute value of a number represents its distance from zero on the number line, always as a non-negative value.
 For an expression |A| = B, where B ≥ 0, the equation splits into two cases: A = B or A = -B. Understanding this is essential to solving equations involving absolute values.

-Once the absolute value equation is split into two linear equations, each can be solved using standard algebraic methods.
-This involves isolating the variable by performing inverse operations such as addition, subtraction, multiplication, or division to find the solution.
+Once the absolute value equation is split into two linear equations, each must be solved separately.
+This involves isolating the variable by performing inverse operations such as addition, subtraction, multiplication, or division to find the value of x.

-After solving the equations derived from the absolute value, it is important to verify each solution by substituting back into the original equation.
-This ensures that no extraneous solutions, which do not satisfy the original absolute value equation, are included.
+After finding potential solutions, it is important to verify them by substituting back into the original absolute value equation.
+This ensures that extraneous solutions, which can arise from the splitting process, are identified and discarded if they do not satisfy the original equation.